core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 After reaching the maximum amount of Recipient Contexts, an endpoint will experience an overflow when installing a new Recipient Context, as it requires to first delete an existing one (see {{ssec-sender-recipient-context}}).

 Every time this happens, the Replay Window of the new Recipient Context is initialized as not valid.
-Therefore, the endpoint MUST take the following actions, before accepting request messages from the client associated to the new Recipient Context.
+Therefore, the endpoint MUST take the following actions, before accepting request messages from the client associated with the new Recipient Context.

 If it is not configured as silent server, the endpoint MUST either: